Koromix/rygel/README.md

 The following features are planned in the near future:

 * 1.2: C to JS callbacks (⚠️ partially working in master branch)
-* 1.3: Optimize passing of structs and arrays
+* 1.3: Real-world examples, optimize passing of structs and arrays
 * 1.4: Type parser, unions

 The following combinations of OS and architectures __are officially supported and tested__ at the moment: